-Dogs have a powerful sense of smell.
-For this reason, dogs are used to detect many things, such as explosives, drugs, ammunition, and even bed bugs.
+Dogs are used to detect many things, such as explosives, drugs, ammunition, and even bed bugs.
 But, while K-9 inspections are currently the most effective way to locate and isolate bed bug infestations, dogs aren't perfect.
 It is possible for a dog to signal when bed bugs aren't present, and to give no signal when bed bugs are present.
 At Witt Pest Management, we give our K-9 inspection team every chance for success, by having areas prepared before inspection.
 We want to find every bug as much as you do.
 If we work together, we can get the job done.
 Here is a checklist of some things you can do to get your home or business ready for a K-9 inspection.

 It can be harder for dogs to pick up the scent of bed bugs if there are other scents present.

 - A canine inspection cannot be performed if the area being inspected has had a pesticide application in the last 30 days, even if store-bought products were used.